Skein algebras and cluster algebras of marked surfaces: for (most) marked surfaces.

 \end{thm} \begin{proof} This is an immediate consequence of Theorems \ref{thm: main1} and \ref{thm: markedA=U}. \end{proof}

 \begin{rem} One immediate advantage of this theorem is computational.
 Computations in cluster algebras can be quite difficult, for several reasons.
-Working with expressions in $\A_q$ in different seeds requires choosing an explicit sequence of mutations relating the seeds, and the complexity grows rapidly with the distance between the seeds.
+Working with expressions in $\A_q$ in different seeds requires choosing an explicit sequence of mutations relating the seeds, and the complexity grows rapidly with the number of mutations.
 The upper cluster algebra $\U_q$ does not come with a generating set, and so working with general elements can be daunting.

 The localized skein algebra is much easier to work with.
 Elements are expressed in terms of topological objects which fit on a piece of paper.
 The skein relations are local, and links may be freely homotoped; both of which keep complexity low. \end{rem}